 Payment instruments and schemes are an essential part of payment systems.
 Cards, credit transfers, direct debits and e-money are non-cash payment instruments with which end users of payment systems transfer funds between accounts at banks or other financial institutions.

 Providing and using payment instruments generally does not generate systemic risk.
-However, these instruments must be extremely safe and efficient to maintain confidence in the currency and promote an efficient economy.
+However, these instruments should be safe and efficient to maintain confidence in the currency and promote an efficient economy.

 This is why the Eurosystem includes payment instruments in central bank oversight of payment systems.